 This panel will explore BLR’s long history of providing artistic relief to the medical community, first-responders, the general public, and those in need of curing.
 The panelists will discuss their own first-hand experiences with the power of art and literature to wrestle with the existential issues of human life, and provide the creative depth often missing in our societal discourse about healthcare.

-The event will include live performances by the panelists as they discuss how the “Health Effect of Art” can be understood from a personal, professional, and societal perspectives.
-A follow-up Q&A period will allow audience members to with the artists.
+The event will include live performances by the panelists as they discuss how the “Health Effect of Art” can be understood from personal, professional, and societal perspectives.
+A follow-up Q&A period will allow audience members to interact with the artists.